-- 4 December 1943: $1^{st}$ Lt.
-Lee Rayford, $99^{th}$ Fighter Squadron veteran, was reassigned to the $301^{st}$ Fighter Squadron of the $332^{nd}$ Fighter Group. ( $332^{nd}$ Fighter Group history, Oct 1942-1947) - 5 December 1943: Thirty-one new black military pilots graduated from advanced flight training at Tuskegee Army Air Field.
+- 4 December 1943: 1st Lt.
+Lee Rayford, 99th Fighter Squadron veteran, was reassigned to the 301st Fighter Squadron of the 332nd Fighter Group.
+(332nd Fighter Group history, Oct 1942-1947) - 5 December 1943: Thirty-one new black military pilots graduated from advanced flight training at Tuskegee Army Air Field.
 Sixteen were in class SE-43-K for single-engine pilots, most of whom were destined to fly fighters with the 332nd Fighter Group.
 Fifteen of the graduates were in class TE-43-K for twin-engine pilots.
 This was the first class of twin engine pilots.
 They would eventually fly B-25 bombers with the 477th Bombardment Group, which did not deploy overseas or take part in combat operations. - 7 December 1943: The third class of liaison pilots (CL-43-3) graduated at Tuskegee Army Air Field.
 Some of the liaison pilots went on to serve with the 92nd and 93rd Infantry Divisions, which were Army ground organizations.
 The 92nd Division served in Italy, but the 93rd Division served in the South Pacific.
 (David G. Styles, The Tuskegee Airmen and Beyond: The Road to Equality [Deerfield, IL: Dalton Watson Fine Books, 2013], p.
-259; correspondence with Ms. Karyn J. Taylor, whose father was one of the black liaison pilots during World War II). - 9 December 1943: General Henry H. Arnold, commander of the Army Air Forces, visited the 99th Fighter Squadron at Madna Airfield, Italy, accompanied by Lieutenant General Carl Spaatz, commander of the Twelfth Air Force, and Major General John Cannon, Deputy Commander of the Mediterranean Allied Tactical Air Force. - 15 December 1943: The 403rd Fighter Squadron was disbanded at Selfridge Field, Michigan.
-(Maurer, Combat Squadrons) Its mission was largely taken over by the 553rd Fighter Squadron, which had been activated at Selfridge the previous month, but which was then stationed at Oscoda Army Air Field, Michigan.
+259; correspondence with Ms. Karyn J. Taylor, whose father was one of the black liaison pilots during World War II). - 9 December 1943: General Henry H. Arnold, commander of the Army Air Forces, visited the 99th Fighter Squadron at Madna Airfield, Italy, accompanied by Lieutenant General Carl Spaatz, commander of the Twelfth Air Force, and Major General John Cannon, Deputy Commander of the Mediterranean Allied Tactical Air Force.

-- 16 December 1943: Enlisted men of the 332nd Fighter Group enjoyed a farewell party at Selfridge Field, Michigan, knowing they would soon depart for overseas combat service.
-(332nd Fighter Group history, Oct 1942-1947) - 20 December 1943: Officers of the 332nd Fighter Group enjoyed a farewell party at Detroit's Labor Temple.
+- 15 December 1943: The 403rd Fighter Squadron, a white organization providing guidance for the 332nd Fighter Group at its squadrons, was disbanded at Selfridge Field, Michigan.
+(Maurer, Combat Squadrons) Some of the white officers transferred to the 553rd Fighter Squadron, which had been activated at Selfridge the previous month, but which was then stationed at Oscoda Army Air Field, Michigan.
+The 553rd Fighter Squadron had white leaders, but mostly black pilots who had graduated from advanced flight training at Tuskegee Army Air Field.
+Eventually the squadron also included black pilots who returned from combat duty overseas, who were expected to help train the new replacement pilots.
+(History of Selfridge Field, Jan-Dec 1944, AFHRA call number 288.52-4, appendix XIV, item 5). - 16 December 1943: Enlisted men of the 332nd Fighter Group enjoyed a farewell party at Selfridge Field, Michigan, knowing they would soon depart for overseas combat service.
+(332nd Fighter Group history, Oct 1942-1947) - 20 December 1943: Officers of the 332^{nd} Fighter Group enjoyed a farewell party at Detroit's Labor Temple.
 They would soon leave nearby Selfridge Field, Michigan, for overseas combat duty.
-(332nd Fighter Group history, Oct 1942-1947) - 21 December 1943: All 332nd Fighter Group personnel were restricted to Selfridge Field pending movement.
+(332^{nd} Fighter Group history, Oct 1942-1947) - 21 December 1943: All 332nd Fighter Group personnel were restricted to Selfridge Field pending movement.
 (332nd Fighter Group history, Oct 1942-1947) - 22 December 1943: The 332d Fighter Group departed Selfridge Field, Michigan, for movement overseas (332d Fighter Group lineage and honors history and Maurer, Air Force Combat Units of World War II).
 Group members boarded a train bound from Michigan to Virginia.
 (332nd Fighter Group history, Oct 1942-1947) - 22 December 1943: Meanwhile, in Italy, Lt.
 James Wiley of Pittsburgh, Pennsylvania became the first 99th Fighter Squadron pilot to complete 50 sorties.
 (99th Fighter Squadron history, Nov 1943-Jan 1944)